kamilfranek/kamilfranek.github.io/Earnings Report/_posts/2019-03-11-facebook-earnings-report.md

 Revenue growth of 37% together with high starting operating income margin (50%) meant that Facebook grew in operating income by 21% even though its costs & expenses rose by 51%.

-## 2019 Outlook

 ## Facebook's Income Statement Visualizaton

-The following chart is a more detailed visualization of the facebook income statement and should help you understand the proportion between different items and highlight the main changes compared to the previous year.
+The following waterfall chart is a more detailed visualization of the facebook income statement and should help you understand the proportion between different items and highlight the main changes compared to the previous year.
 Below the chart, I will go through Facebook's results in a more detailed way.

 If you haven't encountered this chart before and are not familiar with it, I recommend going through my post explaining how and why I prefer to show income statement in this form.